-After FIRE intervened, the University of South Florida (USF) reversed its denial of recognition to the conservative Young Americans for Freedom (YAF) student group.
-USF had argued that YAF was too “similar” to the libertarian Young Americans for Liberty (YAL) on campus, despite the fact that YAF, one of the most prominent conservative student organizations operating on college campuses today, has been around since 1960, while the much younger YAL sprung Athena-like from Ron Paul’s 2008 presidential campaign.
+TAMPA, Nov.
+30, 2010—The University of South Florida (USF) has reversed its denial of recognition to the conservative Young Americans for Freedom (YAF) student group.
+USF had argued that YAF was too “similar” to the libertarian Young Americans for Liberty on campus.
+After USF denied YAF’s application for recognition, YAF came to the Foundation for Individual Rights in Education (FIRE) for help.

-FIRE has been down this road before.
-In fact, we’ve been down this road before in Florida with another conservative student organization.
+This is not the first time this argument has been made against a conservative student organization in Florida.
 In 2003, the University of Miami refused to recognize Advocates for Conservative Thought (ACT), a student organization created for “the exposition and promotion of conservative principles and ideas” because, the university argued, it already had recognized the College Republicans.
 After ACT’s four failed attempts, FIRE intervened and ACT finally received official recognition.